 |Sheryl J. Anderson|

 Sheryl J. Anderson is the Showrunner on the Netflix series, Sweet Magnolias.
-The streamer categorizes the beloved show as “Heartfelt, emotional, and feel good.”
-It’s a type of show we all seem to be craving these days.
+The streamer categorized the beloved show as “Heartfelt, emotional, and feel good” – ingredients that many outlets like to chase.

 Sheryl is one classy dame.
-I’ve had the good fortune to develop with her and she’s all the things you hope for: Collaborative, smart, creative, respectful and more than delightful.
+I had the good fortune to develop with her many moons ago and she’s all the things you hope for: Collaborative, smart, creative, respectful and intuitive.

 RS: When was the moment you knew you could write for a living?